 It is very easy to get caught up in the heat of the moment, and the knee-jerk reaction of the manager at my local market is not an uncommon one.
 When everything goes wrong, the first question should be, “What is the goal?”
 If you can look past the mistake and keep your eye on the goal, then it is much easier to deal with the problem.
 In most cases, there are two things that need to be addressed – the actual problem and the teachable moment.
 The teachable moment deserves the majority of your time and energy because it is an investment in your employee’s future.
 That’s the goal.
 Rather than reprimand your employee in front of customers or even privately, focus on helping them sort through the mess.
 The goal should be to help the employee to develop the thinking skills needed to decide how to handle the situation differently next time because there will be a next time.

 The role of a manager is also to be the example.
 To influence employees by your behaviors and form their cultures by your actions.
 The HR department can’t do it.
 A mission statement can’t do it.
 A policy can’t do it.
-On a daily basis, managers are influencing the culture in the leasing office.
-What examples are your managers setting in your leasing offices?
+On a daily basis, property managers are influencing the culture in the leasing office.
+What examples are your property managers setting in your leasing offices?
 When everything goes wrong, how they handle mistakes can have a ripple effect.
 The example that was set in the “Chzburger and Utter Sale” incident probably resulted in a help wanted ad and a few lost customers.
 I am pretty certain that wasn’t the manager’s goal.
 Leadership is about influence and motivation.
 A leader who can harness these powerful qualities and use them when everything goes wrong is someone I would want to work for.

 2. Push the Pause Button.